Package 'nectar'

 path

-The route to an API endpoint.
+(character or list) The route to an API endpoint.
 Optionally, a list or character vector with the path as one or more unnamed arguments (which will be concatenated with "/") plus named arguments to glue::glue() into the path.

 query

-An optional list or character vector of parameters to pass in the query portion of the request.
+(character or list) An optional list or character vector of parameters to pass in the query portion of the request.
 Can also include a .multi argument to pass to httr2::req_url_query() to control how elements containing multiple values are handled.

 body

-An object to use as the body of the request.
+(multiple types) An object to use as the body of the request.
 If any component of the body is a path, pass it through fs::path() or otherwise give it the class "fs_path" to indicate that it is a path.

 mime_type

-A character scalar indicating the mime type of any files present in the body.
+(length-1 character) The mime type of any files present in the body.
 Some APIs allow you to leave this as NULL for them to guess.

 method

-If the method is something other than GET or POST, supply it.
+(length-1 character, optional) If the method is something other than GET or POST, supply it.
 Case is ignored.

 Value